 If you’re buying cheap economy tickets and flying mid- to long-haul flights on a regular basis, then KrisFlyer might be the better choice for crediting your miles.
 Unless you’re a mid- to top-tier elite and/or you’re buying expensive fares, you come out ahead with a distance-based formula.
 Just be sure to pay attention to those fare classes.

-If you want to get a quick dose of points, the Chase Sapphire Preferred® Card has a 50,000 points sign up bonus after spending $4,000 within first 3 months.
+If you want to get a quick dose of points, the Chase Sapphire Preferred® Card has a 60,000 points sign up bonus after spending $4,000 within first 3 months.

 4. Fly Virgin Atlantic Upper Class to Europe for 100,000 Points